mattarderne/rdrn.dev/tech.md

 # Data

-I work as a Data Engineer, specializing in Data Warehousing & Data Integration.
-Beyond this I am very comfortable with SQL, ETL and general Data Wrangling.
-I'm also comfortable with Tableau, Python, R & AWS Data Products.
+I work as a Head of Data, specializing in Analytics and Aritificial Intelligence, and with a strong foundational basis in Data Warehousing & Data Integration.
+This means I am very comfortable across the data systems lifecycle with Python, ML, Neural Nets, SQL, ETL and general Data Wrangling.
+I'm also comfortable with Devops and managing AWS infra, BI tools such as Tableau and Looker and architecting these systems.

+* Predictive Models
+    * Pytorch
+    * Credit Rating models
+        * Probability of Default
+        * Recovery Rate
+    * Logistic Regression & XGBoost
+* Data Engineering
     * Denodo Data Virtualization
     * Snowflake, Redshift, PostgreSQL & MySQL
+    * dbt & Dataform
+    * Data/Dev Ops
+        * Logging
+        * AWS EC2/S3/ElasticBeanstalk
+        * Docker
-* Python
+* Business Analytics
     * Looker & Tableau
+    * Metabase
-* dbt & Dataform
+    * PowerBI

 # Business